LisaMolloy5/Animal-Matching-Game/README.md

 ### Returning Visitor Goals
 * As a returning visitor, I want to play interactively with them game.
-* As a returning visitor, I want to be told when i have won and lost.
+* As a returning visitor, I want to be told when I have won and lost.

 ### Frequent User Goals
 * As a frequent visitor, I want to be able to restart the game to play again.